 Beyond the coasters the park itself was spotlessly clean, colourful, and well themed.
 More than anything else it reminded me of Entertainment City, and while that was certainly in part due to the Arabic signage (and clothing) it was also due to the general feel of the park.
 It proved a remarkably pleasant park to just relax in rather than just tear around the place; indeed it seemed like many of the locals were doing just that, as many of the rides had far more spectators than passengers.

 I've never been a particular fan of spin rides, but I'll occasionally do one given the right motivation.
 Dream Park is home to that monument to tedium, a Huss Condor, which has as its sole redeeming feature a large height which can on occasion provide excellent photo angles.
 For whatever reason the queue for this ride was one of the longest in the park, but after half an hour I was finally on board.
-Sadly, a misbehaving camera ruined the best opportunity for the shot I wanted, and there was no way I was going to queue a second time.
+Sadly, a misbehaving camera ruined the best opportunity for the shot I wanted, and I didn't have the energy to queue a second time.

 Magic Land is located a few miles down the road from Dream Park.
 First impressions were hardly welcoming, with the entrance gate leading onto what appeared to be a large and for the most part empty road.
 However, a brief walk brought us round a corner and into the ride area which was far more promising.
 Though far smaller than Dream Park there were still plenty of attractions, and closer inspection revealed an decent sized indoor area too.